tsmith165/nextjs-template-cli/README.md

 ## 🎨 Updating Theme (Color Scheme and Logo)

-NextJS Template CLI provides a convenient way to update your project's theme, including the color scheme and logo, using the `yarn update-theme` script.
-This script consolidates the functionality of the previous `yarn update-colors` and `yarn update-icons` scripts, providing a more streamlined theme update process.
+NextJS Template CLI provides a convenient way to update your project's theme, including the color scheme and logo, using the `pnpm update-theme` script.
+This script consolidates the functionality of the previous `pnpm update-colors` and `pnpm update-icons` scripts, providing a more streamlined theme update process.

 To update your project's theme: